JeroenMols/jeroenmols.github.io/hugo-code/content/blog/008-droidconit/index.md

 ---
 title: Droidcon Italy recap
 published: true
-header:
-  teaser: img/blog/droidconit16/droidconit.png
-  imgcredit: Droidcon Italy logo, http://it.droidcon.com/2015/, modified background
 tags:
 - android
 - conference
 - droidcon
 date: '2016-04-08'
 slug: droidconit
+featureimagecaption: Droidcon Italy logo, http://it.droidcon.com/2015/, modified background
 ---

 A conference about our favorite Green little robots?
 In sunny Italy?
 With great food and a party?
 Yeah, I can image how you must feel in case you missed it...
 I on the other hand was fortunate enough to attend and speak at this awesome conference.